MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-2/index.md

 ![An unorthodox rounding method](unorthodox-rounding.webp)

-I then mirrored the resulting cylinder first in the XZ-plane and then the result of that in the YZ-plane to produce the four legs (or arms in this case?) of the slighlty less simple stand.
+I then mirrored the resulting cylinder first in the XZ-plane and then the result of that in the YZ-plane to produce the four legs (or arms in this case?) of the slighlty less simple stand, which I bundled up into a part container by clicking "Create part" and dragging and dropping all parts of the stand to it.
 I boolean cut another copy of the lamp cover of the original cylinder, which propagated the cut to the three others upon refresh (`Ctrl + R`), and added a rectangle to connect them on the bottom and to act as a stable surface.
 It required a bit of fiddling with the numbers as well but inputting the same radius as on the cylinders made it nicely as round as them at the ends.
 Below are the resulting stand as well as the lamp, which my girlfriend coined "LED Zeppelin" and which I might now roll with, along with the treeview of all the tasks performed to arrive at it.

 ![A sligthly less simple stand](less-simple-stand.webp)
 ![LED Zeppelin 3D model](led-zeppelin-cad.webp)